-The state of Arkansas provides its own official bill of sale for vehicles, but you can also draft your own form, or use a free sample found online.
+The state of Arkansas provides a document for vehicles, but you can also draft your own bill of sale for a car.
 Bills of sale do not require notarization.
 All bills of sale in Arkansas, however, must contain the following information:

 - The names, contact information, and signatures and the buyer and seller

 - The make, model, and year of the vehicle

 - The odometer reading

 Besides a bill of sale, there are many other documents and steps involved in the titling and registration of a vehicle or vessel in Arkansas.
 Here is a detailed list: